 For more photos of the plaque, including a close-up photo so you can read the inscription, click here.

 Nellie Craig Walker was an Oxford native and the first Black graduate from Miami University.
 In 1905, she earned her two-year teaching certificate and was the first Black educator to student-teach in the community's public schools to a mixed-race class.

 On February 24, 2021, Miami University officials dedicated the former Campus Avenue Building as Nellie Craig Walker hall located at 301 S. Campus Avenue.

 This stunning memorial features stone benches with engravings that chronicle the events of the entire summer.
 There are also three trees fitted with steel sculptures to honor James Chaney, Michael Schwerner, and Andrew Goodman, the three volunteers who were murdered after leaving Oxford to do work in Mississipi.

-The summer of 2021 will see a new plaque erected in the Uptown Park to honor two lynching victims from Oxford's past: Simeon Garnett + Henry Corbin.
+On June 21, 2021 during the 10th Annual National Civil Rights Conference at Miami University, this new plaque was erected in the uptown Dr. Martin Luther King Jr. Park to honor two lynching victims from Oxford's past: Simeon Garnett + Henry Corbin.